 ASWC (Associated Students of Whitman College)

 Another popular option for students is participation in the Greek system.
 One-third of Whitman students affiliate with the national fraternities and sororities on campus.
 The four men’s groups operate houses near campus.
-The three women’s groups occupy residence hall sections in Prentiss Hall.
+The four women’s groups occupy residence hall sections in Prentiss Hall.
 All Greek groups govern themselves and involve students in academic achievements, leadership opportunities, community service projects, and social affiliation.

 An extremely popular hangout in the Reid Campus Center is the Outdoor Program office, which houses a well-equipped rental shop and a bicycle repair shop.
 Here students can participate in a variety of outdoor activities for all ability levels: hiking, biking, climbing, rafting, skiing, kayaking — you name it and we do it!
 In addition to planned trips for groups, the Outdoor Program provides equipment, resources, and information to assist students in planning their own adventures.

 For the highly competitive student athlete, Whitman offers varsity sport opportunities.
 Men compete in baseball, basketball, cross-country, golf, soccer, swimming, and tennis.
-Women’s sports include basketball, cross-country, golf, soccer, swimming, tennis, and volleyball.
+Women’s sports include basketball, cross-country, golf, soccer, swimming, tennis, lacrosse, and volleyball.
 On the national level, we hold membership in NCAA III.
 At the conference level, we are members of the Northwest Conference (NWC).
 Athletes, like all Whitman students, receive financial aid based on need as computed by the College Scholarship Service.